Custom-Roles-for-TTT/TTT-Custom-Roles/README.md

 _ttt_detective_max_ 1

 **My shop is not working for anyone but the Detective and Traitor/I am getting errors when I try to open the shop/My shop is not loading correctly, it's just a blank grey window**\
 This is probably due to another mod conflicting with this one.
 Check for things like the 'Better Equipment Menu' mod (which is integrated into this one).
+If removing that doesn't fix the problem, join the Discord server (see below) and we'll try to help you identify any other conflicts.

-If that doesn't fix the problem, join the Discord server (See below) and we'll try to help you identify any other conflicts.
+**Nothing happens when I search a body as a detective** This is most likely caused by a conflict with a mod like 'TTT: Advanced Body Search'.
+If removing that doesn't fix the problem, join the Discord server (see below) and we'll try to help you identify any other conflicts.

 ## Official Links:
 - GitHub: https://github.com/NoxxFlame/TTT-Custom-Roles